PrincipatoG/Conformal-Prediction-for-Hierarchical-Data/README.md

-# Conformal Prediction for Hierarchical-Data
+# Conformal Prediction for Hierarchical Data
 This repository is the official implementation of Conformal Prediction for Hierarchical Data.

 ## Requirements